screeps/docs/source/contributed/claiming_rooms.md

 You will need energy to build the spawn.
 Once again, you won't be able to get another room if you don't already have a way to get energy.

 ### Step 2.3: Moving to the room you want to claim
-I'll start with the code for moving the claimer1 creep to the new room, but let's remove ```var creep = Game.creeps.claimer1``` and wrap the entire thing in a for loop.
+I'll start with the code for moving the claimer1 creep to the new room, but let's remove ```let creep = Game.creeps.claimer1``` and wrap the entire thing in a for loop.
 Combine the value from the for loop with the word "builder", and then use that as a key for ```Game.creeps``` to get the creeps we need.

     for(var i = 0; i < 3; i++) {
-        var creep = Game.creeps["builder" + i]
+        let creep = Game.creeps["builder" + i]
         if(creep.room.name != creep.memory.claimTarget) {
-            //Get a list of exits that go from the current room to the target room var exits = creep.room.findExitTo(creep.memory.claimTarget)
+            //Get a list of exits that go from the current room to the target room let exits = creep.room.findExitTo(creep.memory.claimTarget)
             //Find the nearest exit
-            var nearest = creep.pos.findClosestByRange(exits)
+            let nearest = creep.pos.findClosestByRange(exits)
             //Move to it
             creep.moveTo(nearest)
         } else {
             //Get the current room's controller
-            var controller = creep.room.controller
+            let controller = creep.room.controller
             //Try to claim the controller, and if we can't, move closer. if(creep.claimController(controller) != OK) {
                 //Move to it